In my world map art, my goal is to show the beauty of both the organized and the organic.

 I love world maps as well.
 Always have.
 The unique shape of the continents, the altitude differences, the colors of the landscape.
 They speak to me.
 They inspire new designs.

-Art is my way to express what life teaches me.
+Art is my way to express the discoveries I make in life.

-Words do not always suffice; art is my way to express what life teaches me.
+Words do not always suffice to express the discoveries I make.
+So I use art.
 My heart discerns what is good, my hands express it.
 May you be inspired by my creations and encouraged to continue your walk.